Divided by the Bosphorus Strait, Istanbul stands at the crossroads of Europe and Asia.

 Turkey adheres to GMT+2 in summer, reverting to GMT+3 in winter due to the absence of daylight saving time practices.

-Due to the sheer size of the city, the location you choose to stay in will heavily dictate the nature of your visit more so than in other cities.
+More so than most other cities, due to its sheer size, the location you choose to stay in will heavily dictate the nature of your visit.

-The city is well connected through a combination of the metro, Marmaray and ferry boats, but staying close to one of destinations below will minimise your need to be using public transport.
+The city is well connected through a combination of the metro, Marmaray and ferry boats, but it's worth being particularly intentional with where you plan to live and work.

-Even though I'd strongly recommend not staying in the local area, (you are more likelly to find a Mosque than a Flat White in Fatih) Halıç metro and a ferry teminal are within a 5 minute walk making it easily reachable across the city.
+Even though I'd strongly recommend not staying in the local area (you're more likely to find a mosque than a flat white in Fatih), Haliç metro and a ferry terminal are within a five-minute walk, making it easily reachable across the city.

 The largest of the 'Princes Islands' situated just off the coast of the Asian side of the city, this archipelago is easily reached from boat from the main land.
 Grab an early ferry to beat the crowds and venture out of the town centre to enjoy a moment of rare serenity.